 Which should come first – identifying the problem or implementing a solution?
-The answer may seem obvious, but as The Children’s Campaign listened to testimony presented in a Senate committee hearing, it’s clear some are moving too quickly to propose a solution for a problem that doesn’t exist, rather than digging further to understand the model that’s being proposed or the many negative unintended consequences.
+The answer may seem obvious, but as American Children’s Campaign listened to testimony presented in a Senate committee hearing, it’s clear some are moving too quickly to propose a solution for a problem that doesn’t exist, rather than digging further to understand the model that’s being proposed or the many negative unintended consequences.

 The big problem with SB 1920?
 First it will require significant tax dollars but NOT directed at the most pressing problems to protect Florida’s abused children.
 Worse, it will put foster children more at risk and harm the TaxWatch award-winning Guardian ad Litem program, one of the few consistent bright spots in Florida’s child welfare system.

 Key Facts that Haven’t Been Given Due Consideration

 - The Guardian Ad Litem (GAL) model outperforms the Attorney model: In national publications, it appears to us that more than half of the top 10 states with the highest-performing child welfare systems utilize the GAL model.
 The attorney model is utilized in more than 50% of the 10 worst-performing states.
 For the metric “time spent in foster care before adoption,” Florida, which utilizes the GAL model, is considered best in the nation.

 - The GAL will be removed from future cases involving vulnerable children who need their attention.
 At first, the dividing line was children over ten years of age.
 Today, the dividing line is children in licensed foster care and group homes.
 What will the dividing line be tomorrow?
 Regardless, GALs will not be involved with a range of children unless requested by the court or certain other conditions are met.
 This is not good.